codefl0w/unsuper/README.md

 ## Using pip

 Simply run `pip install unsuper` to install the latest version globally.

+You'll also need to run `pip install numpy` as V2.0.0 and newer versions use Numpy for faster extraction.
+If this is not possible (e.g. on Termux), run `pip install unsuper==1.0` to download the first version instead.

 ## Executables